rimsharizv/SimplePy-Interpreter/README.md

 7. executeStmt: Executes the statement denoted by the program counter (PC) in the program array, consuming and executing the tokens.

 ## Copyright and Plagiarism Notice
-All content in this repository, including code, documentation, and other materials, is the property of Rimsha Rizvi.
-This work is submitted for CS 141 - Program Design II at University of Illinois at Chicago.
+This work is submitted for CS 141 - Program Design II at the University of Illinois at Chicago.
 Plagiarism is a serious offense and is strictly prohibited.
 You may not use, copy, or submit this work as your own.
-Any instances of plagiarism or unauthorized use will be reported to the relevant academic or professional authorities.
-If you would like to use this work for educational or other non-commercial purposes, please contact the author for permission.
+Any plagiarism or unauthorized use will be reported to the relevant academic or professional authorities.
+If you would like to use this work for educational or other non-commercial purposes, don't hesitate to get in touch with the author for permission.